Priyansh012/weather-app/README.md

 ## Using Font Awesome Icons

 This project uses Font Awesome icons.
 The icons are already included in the project files under `public/fontawesome-free-6.5.1-web/`.
 To use an icon in your HTML, you can use an `<i>` tag with the appropriate classes.
 For example, to use the cloud icon, you would use `<i class="fas fa-cloud"></i>`.

+## Testing

+This project uses [Jest](https://jestjs.io/) for testing.

+1. Run `npm install` to ensure Jest is installed.
+Jest is listed as a devDependency in `package.json`, so it should be installed with this command if it isn't already.
+2. Run the tests with the `npm test` command.
+This will run all test files in the project that match the `*.test.js` pattern.